2 Hours Doing Nothing: Summary and production

-The video is 2 hours, 20 minutes and 52 seconds in length; it features 21-year-old Madurese YouTuber Muhammad Didit Delon in his bedroom sitting on the floor staring at nothing.
+The video was 2 hours, 20 minutes and 52 seconds in length; it features 21-year-old Madurese YouTuber Muhammad Didit Delon in his bedroom sitting on the floor staring at nothing.
 A viewer counted Didit blinking 362 times.
 Apart from the twelve seconds starting at 2:20:39, Didit remains tense throughout.
-The video was shot between 11 pm and 1 am local time, with preparation beginning 30 minutes earlier.
+The video was shot between 23 and 1 o'clock local time, with preparation beginning 30 minutes earlier.
 Didit originally planned the video to be only 10 minutes long.
 Didit stated that he feared his parents would call him out of his room while the video was being recorded.
 He stated that the video was a sarcastic commentary, responding to Indonesian netizens continually ranting about the lack of "educational" content on the Internet.
 He stated that the video "depends on you the viewers to filter; that is my only advice to all of you, and I hope that you will be entertained and benefited from this video."